openai/lean-gym/README.md

 # lean-gym

 This repository lets you interact with Lean through a REPL.
-This repository heavily builds and depends on [lean-gptf](https://github.com/jesse-michael-han/lean-gptf).
+It builds and depends on [lean-gptf](https://github.com/jesse-michael-han/lean-gptf).

 ## Setup